Linearizing Algebraic Matroids: What if the Field is Not Algebraically Closed?

 where each of the $f_i$ is in $S = k[x_1, \ldots, x_m]$.
 The ideal $P$ is then the vanishing ideal $I(f(k^m))$ of the image of $f$.
 In this setup, a hypothesis on $f$, which is often satisfied in practice, lets us substantially relax the hypothesis on $k$.
 If $k'$ is a subfield of $k$, we say that $f : k^m\to k^n$ is {\em defined over $k'$} if all the coefficients of the components of $f$ lie in $k'$. \begin{theorem}[{cf \cite[Sec.
-5.2]{GHT}}] Let $k'\subseteq k$ be Zariski dense in $\overline{k}$.
-Suppose that $P\subseteq S$ be the vanishing ideal of the image of a map $f : k^m\to k^n$ that is defined over $k'$.
-Then the algebraic matroid $M(P)$ is $k'$-representable. \end{theorem} \begin{proof}[Sketch] The map $f$ extends to a map $\overline{k}\to \overline{k}$ in a natural way \footnote{Because $(\overline{k})^n\cong k^n\otimes_k \overline{k}$.} that preserves the property that it sends $k'$-points to $k'$-points.
+5.2]{GHT}}] Let $k'\subseteq k$ be a subfield of $k$ that is Zariski dense in $\overline{k}$.
+Suppose that $P\subseteq S$ is the vanishing ideal of the image of a map $f : k^m\to k^n$ that is defined over $k'$.
+Then the algebraic matroid $M(P)$ is $k'$-representable. \end{theorem} \begin{proof}[Proof sketch] The map $f$ extends to a map $\overline{k}^m\to \overline{k}^n$ in a natural way \footnote{Because $(\overline{k})^n\cong k^n\otimes_k \overline{k}$.} that preserves the property that it sends $k'$-points to $k'$-points.
 In particular, the $k'$-points of the image of $f$ are dense in it.
 Because we have passed to $\overline{k}$, Theorem \ref{thm: K/k-linear} now applies.
-The set $U$ used in the proof of Theorem \ref{thm: K/k-linear} (2) is open, and so, by the previous discussion, it contains a $k'$-point, which is also in the image of the original map $f$. \end{proof} As in Example \ref{ex: rational}, the usual case is that $k' = \mathbb{Q}$, $k = \mathbb{R}$, and $\overline{k} = \mathbb{C}$.
+The set $U$ used in the proof of Theorem \ref{thm: K/k-linear} (2) is open, and so, by the previous discussion, it contains a $k'$-point, which is also in the image of the original map $f$. \end{proof} A commonly occurring case is when $k' =\mathbb{Q}$, $k = \mathbb{R}$, and $\overline{k} = \mathbb{C}$, as in Example \ref{ex: rational}.